From Concept to Commissioning: How Motecha Delivered a Smart Sorting Solution for ECSO

 To realize this project, Motecha brought together leading technology providers from across Europe, each playing a dedicated role in the integrated process chain.

-At the heart of the sorting line are 7 NIR optical sorters supplied by TOMRA, a global leader in sensor-based waste sorting technologies.
-These machines ensure accurate fraction separation based on material type and spectral signature
+At the heart of the sorting line were 7 NIR optical sorters supplied by TOMRA, a global leader in sensor-based waste sorting technologies.
+These machines ensure accurate fraction separation based on material type and spectral signature.

 At the final stage of the process, Presona balers operate in tandem with Motecha’s walking floor bunkering system, enabling fully automated accumulation and baling of the sorted fractions.